themapglobal/ForesightOrgGrapher/README.md

 - Dropping one node on another to create it as a child

 Alpha:
-- Test/fix dragging with zoom/pan enabled, or nodes with notes value
 - Better path calculation for edges
-- Edge label side ("side" attribute on `<textpath>` on non-Firefox browsers
-- Tag filter should work with both kind of tags: `normaltag` and grouped tags like `org:xyz`
 - Performance testing (1000 nodes?)

 Beta: